CatsMiaow/nestjs-project-structure/README.md

 - import { BarService } from '..';
 + import { FooService } from './foo.service';
 + import { BarService } from '../providers';
-# My preferred method is to place only one fileOrFolder name at the end of the path.
-- import { UtilService } from '../common/providers/util.service';
-+ import { UtilService } from '../common';
 ```

 ### Variables Naming